-These little marshmallow fellows for Easter are helping me introduce a new feature on the decorated cookie: how to draw on food.
-The concept certainly isn’t new to this blog, but they will be handily contained in that link over there that looks like this:
+These little Easter marshmallows are helping me introduce a new feature on the decorated cookie: how to draw on food.
+The concept certainly isn’t new to this blog, but they will be handily contained in one drawing on food art collection.

 The drawings will mostly likely end up on marshmallows, as that’s the easiest medium.
 But you can also translate the drawings to flooded icing (that has dried well) or fondant.
 For the markers, I prefer Americolor gourmet food writers (found HERE).
 Craft stores also carry some food writers, and these work well, but they tend to have less fine tips and less color choice.
 Wilton (often a craft store choice) has a nice selection of food writers.

 how to draw easter animals (bunny, chick, lamb and bluebird)